Cape Verde swift: Description

 It is 13 cm long with a wingspan of 34 to 35 cm.
-The plumage is dark grey-brown with a large pale throat-patch.
+The plumage is dark grey-brown with a large pale throat patch.
 Compared to other swifts recorded from the islands it is smaller with shorter wings and a shallower fork to the tail.
 Its flight action is weaker and more fluttering.
 It has a high-pitched, screaming call with a buzzing quality.

 Ecology

-The Cape Verde swift feeds on insects which it catches while flying.
+The Cape Verde swift feeds on insects that it catches while flying.
 It can be seen flying over all habitats and hunts in flight for insects, foraging in flocks over gullies and along cliffs and shorelines.
-The nest is built in a crevice in a cliff, in a cave or in the roof of a building.
+The nest is built in a crevice in a cliff, in a cave, or on the roof of a building.
 It is saucer-shaped and made of grass and feathers.
 The eggs are white and a clutch size of two has been reported.
 The bird is thought to be resident rather than migratory.

 Status

 The Cape Verde swift has a restricted range but is a common bird on the archipelago, with large numbers on Fogo and Brava.
-There is no evidence that its numbers are declining and no specific threats have been recognised, so the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".
+There is no evidence that its numbers are declining and no specific threats have been recognized, so the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".